shannonking0216/tutorial_react_hooks/README.md

-Credit goes to JavaScript Mastery and FreeCodeCamp for this tutorial.
+Origin credits go to JavaScript Mastery and FreeCodeCamp for this tutorial.
+Thank you.

 ## Initial Code